MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 **[R10]** Performance Profile is unique on the envelope level within the Seller/Server's network.

 ### 6.1.3.
-Create Performance Profile Response
+Create Performance Monitoring Profile Response

-Entities used for providing a response to Create Performance Profile request are presented in Figure 12.
+Entities used for providing a response to the Create Performance Profile request are presented in Figure 12.
 The Seller/Server responds with a `PerformanceProfile` type, which adds some attributes to the `PerformanceProfile_Create` that was used in the Buyer/Client request.